 “The Face” is a Civil War story.
-It is a first person narrative of a young Confederate doctor who can see the end of the war, and the true situation of the decaying Confederacy—
+It is the first-person narrative of a young Confederate doctor who can see the end of the war, and the true situation of the decaying Confederacy—

 “It’s God’s face.
 I had a dream last night.
 The man’s face shows God’s displeasure with the war.”

-The men of the camp sneak into the tent to look at the face, and each sees the horror of the war, specifically the horror of his own war, on the soldier’s face.
-The men begin to desert, and even sabotage the camp.
+The men of the camp sneak into the tent to look at the face, and each sees the horror of the war on the soldier’s face.
+The men begin to sabotage the camp and desert.
 The doctor, whose name we never learn, also begins to dream about the battlefields he has witnessed and worked.